wothke/websid/README.md

 /*
  * Change log (earlier versions were designed for use of Alchemy/Flash - with the rise of HTML5 I switched to WebAudio):
  *
+ * version 0.82    merged some of Hermit's work into the sid emulation
  * version 0.81    refactored building blocks / various cleanups (dependencies, visibility, naming conventions)
  * version 0.8     replaced original envelope generator with new impl that also handles ADSR-bug, fixed bugs in
  *                 6502 emu (additional ILLIGAL ops, wrong V-flag calculation), refactored digi-sample handling,